patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 ## **Topic 1: Genetic Algorithms**

-Each new generation is created through the manipulation/mutation of individuals.
+### Each new generation is created through the manipulation/mutation of individuals.
 Their fitness is then evaluated.

 **Individuals:** One specific candidate in the population (with properties such as DNA)

 **Population:** Group of individuals whose properties will be altered

-**Objective:** a value to characterize individuals that you are trying to maximize or minimize (usually the goal is to increase objective through the evolutionary algorithm)
+**Objective:** A value to characterize individuals that you are trying to maximize or minimize (usually the goal is to increase objective through the evolutionary algorithm)

-**Fitness:** relative comparison to other individuals; how well does the individual accomplish a task relative to the rest of the population?
+**Fitness:** Relative comparison to other individuals; how well does the individual accomplish a task relative to the rest of the population?

 **Selection:** Represents ‘survival of the fittest’; gives preference to better individuals, therefore allowing them to pass on their genes

-1. Fitness Proportionate: The greater the fitness, the greater the probability to be selected for next generation
+**1.** **Fitness Proportionate:** The greater the fitness, the greater the probability to be selected for next generation

-2. Tournament: Several tournaments among individuals; winners are selected for mating NB: (You can spin a roulette wheel and select a pool, highest wins)
+**2.** **Tournament:** Several tournaments among individuals; winners are selected for mating NB: (You can spin a roulette wheel and select a pool, highest wins)

 **Mating/Crossover:** Taking 2 or more individuals and exchanging the DNA between them.